check-spelling/auth0-verified-email-address-change/Profile/client/README.md

 # Profile Management Client

-This section of the repository contains reference implementation for the Profile Management Client functionality implemented external to Auth0.
+This section of the repository contains reference implementation for the Profile Management Client functionality to be implemented external to Auth0.
 You can use this implementation as-is, or incorporate as part of your own/existing functionality in order to support Verfiried Email Address Change in Auth0.
 Client reference implemetation is built as a [React](https://reactjs.org/) application using [Node.js](https://nodejs.org/en/). **Note: all implementation provided has been built and tested using Node.js version 12.18**

 ## Deployment Environment